Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/quickstarts/weaviate-on-spcs.md

 ### 9. Load data into your Weaviate instance

-Follow these steps to create a schema, and load some sample data into your Weaviate instance.
+Follow these steps to create a schema in the Weaviate DB, and load some sample data into your Weaviate instance.

 1. Download the Jeopardy sample questions from Weaviate [`here`](https://github.com/weaviate-tutorials/quickstart/blob/main/data/jeopardy_tiny.json).
 Rename the file as as "**SampleJSON.json**" and save it to your local drive.
 1. Upload the file (using the upload button in the upper-right corner) into the Jupyter tree view in your browser.